LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/what-i-really-want.md

 ---
 What I really want

-is to shine like a thrust
+is to shine like a shooting beam

-of a pulsar to your eyes,
+of a pulsar star to your eyes,

 coming back again